Arity car ownership survey results: generational preferences point to the rise of shared economy

 The Concept of Car Ownership is Changing, Slowly…

 Historically, younger consumers often lead the way in the adoption of new services and technology.
-Our study confirms that this also applies to the adoption of new transportation services.
-According to our study millennials are significantly more likely than all other generations to use shared mobility services, here’s a breakdown:
+Our study confirms that millennial transportation habits often include the adoption of new services.
+According to our study, millennials are significantly more likely than all other generations to use shared economy services, here’s a breakdown:

 - 45% of millennials regularly use ride-share services, versus 33% for all respondents